survivejs/maintenance-book/manuscript/future/01-longevity.md

 The models tend rely either on benevolence (donations), added value (consulting, merchandise), licensing models (dual license), and grants.
 [Lemonade stand by Nadia Eghbal](https://github.com/nayafia/lemonade-stand), [open funding list by ralphtheninja](https://github.com/ralphtheninja/open-funding), and [Producing Open Source Software by Karl Fogel](http://producingoss.com/en/money.html) cover common options in greater detail.

-## Who is Going to Make Sure the Project Stays on Track
+## Who Is Going to Make Sure the Project Stays on Track

 A project may have explicit goals or it may evolve organically and find its purpose.
 Regardless of how it evolves, the maintainers of the project have to shepherd it into a good direction.